 Harry Tyler (1801–1858) Made in Jefferson County, New York, United States

-Ann was born in 1817, only 5 years after the was of 1812.
+Ann was born only 5 years after the war of 1812.
 I am sure there was a lot of residual talk in her parent’s house from those days.
 The Bible verse stitched in the lower left-hand corner speaks of the time after Judgment Day when redeemed souls will rise from the dead and “soar to the blest mansions”.
 I found the verse in different wording in bibles, the actual exact verbiage I only found in old hymn books.
 It probably was the hip hymn of that time and sung at church frequently.
 Line six shows the text.

 First published in “Sacred Music in Miniature” without attribution in 1812